liviatran/NetCleave/README.md

 ### Retrain

-One of the main advantages of having a neural network model is that it can be retrained, so is is updated and can adapt to different goals.
+One of the main advantages of having a neural network model is that it can be retrained, so it is updated and adapt to your specific goal.
 To do so, you can choose between:

 - **Generating your own custom data** and then **training** the model with it.